HazelGriffith/Orbit-Simulator/README.md

 - change satellite spheres to cone arrows [X]
 - apply earth texture [X]
 - colour coded X, Y, Z axes [X]

+Currently I am in the proccess of learning how to use quaternions and knots to achieve eliptical rotations.